vskrip/tasks-list-demo/README.md

 # tasks-list-demo

-The simple Laravel application, example of tasks list manager.
+The simple Laravel application, example of tasks list manager...